elstarkov/mvc/README.md

 because all parts of the website is not tested.
 I have focused on the ones relevant to the card game and show of statistics.
 I found them most important.
 Click any of the badges for more info.

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/elstarkov/mvc/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/elstarkov/mvc/?branch=main)
 [![Code Coverage](https://scrutinizer-ci.com/g/elstarkov/mvc/badges/coverage.png?b=main)](https://scrutinizer-ci.com/g/elstarkov/mvc/?branch=main)
 [![Build Status](https://scrutinizer-ci.com/g/elstarkov/mvc/badges/build.png?b=main)](https://scrutinizer-ci.com/g/elstarkov/mvc/build-status/main)
 [![Code Intelligence Status](https://scrutinizer-ci.com/g/elstarkov/mvc/badges/code-intelligence.svg?b=main)](https://scrutinizer-ci.com/code-intelligence)

+To clone this repo:

+Open a terminal.

+Navigate to an empty folder or any folder where you want to clone the repo.

+Type "git clone https://github.com/elstarkov/mvc.git" in the terminal.

+Then type "cd mvc"

+Run "composer install" and "npm install" to include all packages.

+To open the website locally:

+Run "php -S localhost:8888 -t public" and open open your browser with the url "localhost:8888".

+You are now good to go.